grahamgoff/DAGassist/README.md

 #> | + p < 0.1, * p < 0.05, ** p < 0.01,   |
 #> | *** p < 0.001                         |
 #> +===+===========+===========+===========+

+# note: this example uses a test DAG and dataset, which was created
+# silently to avoid confusion.
 ```